RahmatullohIsmoilov/ScreenAudioRecorder/README.md

 ![x264vfw Configuration](x264vfw_configuring.png)

-**Note:** Ensure the image file "x264vfw_configuring.png" is uploaded to your GitHub repository.

 ## Usage

 To use the C# Screen and Audio Recorder, simply run the application and click the "Start" button.
 The program will capture your full screen and system audio, saving the recording to a file on your local machine.